 - What barriers stand in the way of people with marginalized identities feeling a sense of welcome and belonging?

-How would you respond if someone asked you the following?
+How would you respond if someone asked you the following questions?
 “We know that tech can be a challenging place for people with marginalized identities.
-What is your company doing to change that?
+What is your company doing to change to an inclusive culture?
 What efforts is your company making to ensure that women, gender-nonconforming individuals, and people of color (for example) feel included in the workplace?”

-Equity is an approach that ensures everyone access to the same opportunities.
-Equity recognizes that advantages and barriers exist, and that, as a result, we all don’t all start from the same place.
+Equity is an approach that ensures everyone has access to the same opportunities.
+Equity recognizes that advantages and barriers exist and that, as a result, we all don’t start from the same place; we all come from diverse backgrounds.
 Equity is a process that begins by acknowledging that unequal starting place and makes a commitment to correct and address the imbalance.